Experience The Midnight Sun

 The Midnight Sun is visible across the Northern regions of Scandinavia, Iceland, North America and Canada either side of the summer solstice.

 You do not, however, have to restrict yourself to these few short weeks to enjoy the experience of 24-hour daylight.
 Whilst the sun may dip beneath the horizon outside of these periods, this does not mean that you experience darkness.
-In the examples detailed above (excluding Iceland), you enjoy 24-hour daylight between (approximately) the first weeks of May through to the end of July/beginning of August.
+In pretty much all of the destinations mentioned above excluding Iceland, you can enjoy 24-hour daylight between (approximately) the first weeks of May through to the end of July/beginning of August.

 There is effectively no night during this period and we reckon the locals must yearn for a full sunset at times!